As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 Extremes of Temperature

 Doing so may extend the life of the solar panels.
-This holds true mainly because each kind of solar panel has a different temperature coefficient, which is the amount of power they lose with every degree of rise in temperature.
+This holds mainly because each kind of solar panel has a different temperature coefficient, which is the amount of power they lose with every degree of rise in temperature.

 When Not to Use Solar Panel Protective Covers